Thursday, February 27

 Friday, February 28

-09:30 AM - 10:30 AMBreakout Sessions#HAK07Clinical Trial Billing - A Tour through the Rules (and how to get your systems to do it for you) Wendy Portier, Independent Consultant, Kelly Willenberg and Associates Cynthie Lawson, Consultant, Self-Employed
+09:30 AM - 10:30 AMBreakout Sessions#HAK07Clinical Trial Billing - A Tour through the Rules (and how to get your systems to do it for you) Wendy Portier, Independent Consultant, Portier and Associates LLC Cynthie Lawson, Consultant, Self-Employed

 HCCA#SAK07Is Your Compliance Program Effective?
-Debbie Troklus, Senior Managing Director, Ankura Consulting Group Sheryl Vacca, SVP/Chief Risk Officer, Providence St. Joseph Health
+Debbie Troklus, President, Troklus Compliance Consulting Sheryl Vacca, SVP/Chief Risk Officer, Providence St. Joseph Health

 - Understand how to apply the CMS clinical trial billing rules